What’s Technology Addiction?

 Not Enough Activities Outside

 Since technology has almost everything, people find it inconvenient to go outside for educational purposes, down to entertainment.
-Technological advancement put up a barrier that prevents people from doing usual things outside their comfort zones.
+Technological advancement puts up a barrier that prevents people from doing usual things outside their comfort zones.

 People depend on technology so much that even community and school social interaction is made online.
 However, technology addiction makes everyone disregard the importance of physical activities.
-People are dependent on technology that they do not care about exploring more about nature and the environment and disregard their technological responsibility.
+People are so dependent on technology that they do not care about exploring more about nature and the environment and disregard their technological responsibility.

 Insight